Best Medicare Advantage Plans in Iowa (2026)

 Best HMO Medicare Advantage Plans in Iowa

 Iowa HMO Medicare Advantage plans feature strong CMS star ratings from 3.5 to 5.0 stars, with nine of the ten available plans earning 4 stars or higher.
-HMO plans in the state are available from four providers, and more than half of all plans have no monthly premium.
+HMO plans in the state are available from four providers and half of all plans have no monthly premium.

-• Humana leads with a 4.5 MoneyGeek score, offering one plan with a $0 monthly premium and $4,200 average out-of-pocket maximum, though it holds a 3.5-star CMS rating.
+• Humana holds a 4.5 MoneyGeek score and a 3.5-star CMS rating.
+Its one HMO plan has a $0 monthly premium and a $4,200 out-of-pocket maximum.

 • Devoted Health provides two no-premium plans with an average $5,450 out-of-pocket maximum.